spren9er/cactus/README.md

 ## Overview

 The library **cactuz** is based on the research paper *[CactusTree: A Tree Drawing Approach for Hierarchical Edge Bundling](https://ieeexplore.ieee.org/document/8031596)* by Tommy Dang and Angus Forbes.
-This implementation provides both a ready-to-use Svelte component and a standalone layout algorithm for creating interactive tree visualizations.
+It provides a framework-agnostic `CactusTree` class for rendering interactive tree visualizations on an HTML canvas, as well as a low-level `CactusLayout` class for computing the layout independently.

 ## Features

+- **Framework-Agnostic** - Works with any JavaScript framework or plain HTML
 - **Fractal-based Tree Layout** - Recursively stacks child nodes on parent nodes
 - **Hierarchical Edge Bundling** - Groups related connections for cleaner visualization
 - **Highly Customizable** - Extensive styling and behavior options